 Q: AWS EKS Uses?

-EKS is managed Kubernetes service at Amazon Web services.
+EKS is managed by Kubernetes service at Amazon Web Services.

 It provides the flexibility of Kubernetes with the security and resiliency of being an AWS managed service.